-In the External Sphere, the interviewees validate their relationship in several ways in order to lend it legitimacy.
-In the nuclear familial circle, most of them wish to have children and fulfilling this wish as a natural need to have offspring, makes the relationship legitimate in the interviewees’ eyes.
+In the ‘external sphere,’ the interviewees validate their relationship in several ways in order to lend it legitimacy.
+In the nuclear familial circle, most of them wish to have children, and the fulfilment of this natural need to have offspring legitimizes the relationship in the interviewees’ eyes.
 In the relationship with the woman’s family of origin, some of the women report negative attitudes of their family members abroad regarding their romantic relationship with an elderly and handicapped man.
-However, they and their spouse provide the woman’s family with financial assistance, out of a shared perspective of the woman’s commitment to her family overseas.
+However, they and their spouses provide the woman’s family with financial assistance, out of a shared perception of the woman’s obligation to her family overseas.
 Vis-a-vis the extra-familial circle (friends, Israeli society, and the Population and Immigration Authority), some of the interviewees reported being negatively labeled in caregiving roles or that the woman’s romantic relationship stems from her desire to improve her socio-economic status.
 Most of the interviewees want and receive recognition of the romantic relationship from the Population and Immigration Authority despite the minority of interviewees reporting the Authority’s skepticism.

-In the religious sphere, some of the women justify their romantic relationship with an elderly and handicapped man as a strong faith in God.
-The inter-religious gap is perceived as significant in the ‘internal’ and ‘external’ relations, and in order to have their relationship accepted, the women develop an affinity to the Jewish religion by keeping some Jewish traditions and a desire to convert.
+In the religious sphere, some of the women justify their romantic relationship with an elderly and handicapped man as stemming from a strong faith in God.
+The inter-religious gap is perceived as significant in the ‘internal’ and ‘external’ spheres, and in order to have their relationship accepted, the women develop an affinity to the Jewish religion by keeping some Jewish traditions and a desire to convert.

-The variety of motives in the romantic relationship between the migrant home caregiver and the older care recipient, as demonstrated by the study findings, make it possible to change the negative stereotypical treatment of Israeli and Filipino society toward romantic relationships between elderly males and a Filipino migrant worker.
-In addition, a study that deals with a non-’classical’ romantic relationship increases the awareness in Israeli society of the couples studied and their counterparts, and reinforces the legitimacy of the interviewees in receiving recognition of their romantic relationship vis-a-vis the spouse and in relation to the external environment.
-Receiving such recognition makes it possible to change the couples’ status from the social margins to the mainstream.
+The variety of motives in romantic relationships between migrant home caregivers and older care recipients, as demonstrated by the study’s findings, makes it possible to change the negative stereotypical perception of romantic relationships between elderly males and Filipino migrant workers in both Israeli and Filipino societies.
+In addition, a study that deals with a ‘non-classical’ romantic relationship increases the awareness in Israeli society of the couples studied and their counterparts, and reinforces the legitimacy of the interviewees in receiving recognition of their romantic relationship vis-a-vis the spouse and in relation to the external environment.
+Receiving such recognition makes it possible to shift the couples’ status from the social margins to the mainstream.